-How can we make better business decisions?
+How can you make better business decisions?

 One way to rank issues is by expected profit alone.
 But that discounts the customer experience.

-Maybe it’s time to consider customer journey analytics?
+It’s time to consider customer journey analytics

 - Customer pain